mstksg/inCode/copy/entries/machines-2.md

 What we have here isn't really anything too mystical.
 It's just some basic combinators.
-And like the aside says, we didn't introduce any "new power" --- we already had a free Arrow instance with our Category and Applicative instances.
+And like the aside says, we didn't introduce any "new power" --- anything we could "do" with Auto using Arrow, we could already do with Category and Applicative.

 The main point is just that we have these neat combinators to chain things in more useful and expressive ways --- something very important when we